goopymoon/goopymoon.github.io/MMD.md

     * [Unreal Engine4でMMDモデルに表情を付ける方法](https://creator.game.cyberagent.co.jp/?p=3798)
       * [IM4U Plugin](https://github.com/goopymoon/UnrealEngine_IM4UPlugin) - Original plugin's development is discontinued.
 I made a patch for version 4.20.1 in my forked repository.
         * ![](https://github.com/goopymoon/goopymoon.github.io/blob/master/Image/tda_ue4_subsurface.PNG)
         * Vmd file is shift-jis format.
-This cause problem during bone mapping using name if locale of Windows OS is not Japanese.
+This cause problem during bone name mapping if locale of Windows OS is not Japanese.
+This is the reason of vmd import is work well only in Japan Windows.
       * [MMDBridge](https://github.com/uimac/mmdbridge) - I fixed vmd export bug fix of version 931.
 Pull request is waiting for approval.
       * Automatically generated material has no cartoon effect which is originally exists.
   * Using pmx2fbx